 |Less than $10 million aggregated turnover||29 January 2019 to 7.30pm (AEDT) on 2 April 2019||$25,000|

 Limits – Motor vehicles

 If you purchase a car (a passenger vehicle, except a motor cycle or similar vehicle, designed to carry a load less than one tonne and fewer than nine passengers) for your business, the instant asset write-off is limited to the business portion of the car limit of $57,581 for the 2019–20 income tax year.
 You cannot claim the excess cost of the car under any other depreciation rules.

-All businesses should review their debtors list prior to 30 June 2020.
-Any debts that are not able to be recovered should be written off as bad debt on or before 30 June 2020.
+As a business it a good idea to check all the people who owe you money before the end of the financial year.
+If the debt is not able to be recovered it should be written off as bad debt on or before 30 June.
 Be realistic, if they have not paid before COVID-19 it is unlikely they are in a better position now.
 Write it off.

-Businesses that own stock should ensure a stocktake is completed on 30 June.
-Stock can be valued at cost, market value or replacement value – whichever is lower.
+If you are a Business with stock ensure a stocktake is done on the 30th June.
+Your Stock can actually be valued at market value, cost or replacement value.
+Usually whichever is lower.
 The different valuations can make a significant difference to your tax outcome.
 All you need to do is complete the stock take, and we will advise on the best valuation method for tax treatment.

-Consider bringing forward expenditure.
-Depending on cashflow, you may choose to bring costs forward into the 2020 year to reduce tax payable
+Consider bringing forward your expenditure.
+Look at your cashflow.
+You could bring costs forward into this year and reduce tax payable.